-- 1. Choose File > Add Tracks, press the Add Tracks to Project tool () or press Ctrl/Cmd+Shift+T. - 2.
+- 1. Do any of the following: - · Drag & drop one or more track files (see above) on an open GenVision Pro session - Use the Add tracks to project button tool - Choose File > Add Track. - 2.
 In the file chooser, navigate to and select the desired file.
 There are three allowable file types: BED (.bed), GenVision file (.txt; formatted as a histogram or arrow panel) and Wiggle file (.wig).
 For instance, you could use a targeted region BED file from a SeqMan NGen assembly, or a box file from DNASTAR's original GenVision application.
 Press Open. - 3.
 In the ensuing Add Track dialog, use the drop-down menu to select the Track category for the file you chose in the previous step.
 Choices will include a subset of Feature, Region, Coverage or Custom.
 You can type a custom value directly into the field.
 Optionally, you can choose the Custom menu item to clear the field.